 The well was placed on oil production and the gas was tied into the nearby local gas grid but subsequently production performance indicated possible communication with the nearby BST103 well which is producing gas from the field for the city of Kulob, this gas being part of the õbase levelö production on the field assigned to the Tajik State.
-As a result, the BST20 production is currently restricted and it is planned to acquire additional data to ascertain the extent of any possible communication.
-The well is now back on production but at lower rates than previously, currently approximately 150 bopd.
+As a result, the BST20 production dropped significantly.
+The well is now back on production but at lower rates than previously; currently approximately 80 to 100 bopd.

-Meanwhile, three further workover candidates have been identified in other parts of the field (away from existing producers), which are interpreted to contain remaining bypassed oil and gas and work is progressing to fully assess these interesting opportunities.
-In addition to conducting recompletion work on these three wells, it is planned in the future to locate potentially one or two new high angle or horizontal crestal development wells, which would have the potential to achieve higher production rates than those obtained from the BST20 well.
+Meanwhile, 3 - 4 further workover candidates have been identified in other parts of the field (away from existing producers), which are interpreted to contain remaining bypassed oil and gas and work is progressing to fully assess these interesting opportunities.
+In addition to conducting recompletion work on these 3 - 4 wells, it is planned in the future to locate potentially one new high angle or horizontal crestal development well, which would have the potential to achieve higher production rates than those obtained from the BST20 well, with the option to add another based on the initial results.